Third voyage of James Cook: Voyage

 After leaving Nootka Sound, Cook explored and mapped the coast all the way to the Bering Strait, on the way identifying what came to be known as Cook Inlet in Alaska.
-It has been said that, in a single visit, Cook charted the majority of the North American northwest coastline on world maps for the first time, determined the extent of Alaska and closed the gaps in Russian (from the west) and Spanish (from the south) exploratory probes of the northern limits of the Pacific.
+It has been said that, in a single visit, Cook charted the majority of the North American northwest coastline on world maps for the first time, determined the extent of Alaska, and closed the gap between the Russian (from the west) and Spanish (from the south) exploratory probes of the northern limits of the Pacific.

 By the second week of August 1778, Cook was through the Bering Strait, sailing into the Chukchi Sea.
 He headed northeast up the coast of Alaska until he was blocked by sea ice at a latitude of 70°44′ north.
 Cook then sailed west to the Siberian coast, where he was unable to pass a point he called Cape North, today's Cape Schmidt.
 He then followed the Siberian coast southeast back to the Bering Strait.
 By early September 1778 he was back in the Bering Sea to begin the trip to the Sandwich (Hawaiian) Islands.
 He became increasingly frustrated on this voyage, and perhaps began to suffer from a stomach ailment; it has been speculated that this led to irrational behaviour towards his crew, such as forcing them to eat walrus meat, which they found inedible.
 From the Bering Strait the crews went south to Unalaska in the Aleutians where Cook put in on 2 October to again re-caulk the ship's leaking timbers.
 During a three-week stay they met Russian traders and got to know the native population.
 The vessels left for the Sandwich Islands on 24 October, sighting Maui on 26 November 1778.